kicaj29/MongoDB/MongoDBSchemaDetector/readme.md

 * Create security group `InnovationSprintSecurityGroupMongoSchemaDetector` which accept all traffic (could be more strict to improve security) .

-* Add lambda to the `VPC` and assign the same subnets which are attached to the `VPC endpoint`.
+* Add lambda to the `VPC` and assign the same subnets which are attached to the database `VPC endpoint`.
 Also select created security group `InnovationSprintSecurityGroupMongoSchemaDetector` during assigning lambda to the `VPC`.

 * In inbound rules of security group used in the DB `VPC endpoint` add entry which allows on traffic if the source is `InnovationSprintSecurityGroupMongoSchemaDetector`.
 Thanks to this lambda will get access to the DB `VPC endpoint`.
 Another option is to assign another security group to the DB `VPC endpoint` which would allow on such traffic.